 Biometric Photo Requirements Guide

 A biometric photo is a standardized photo that meets international (ICAO) standards for machine-readable travel documents.
-Learn what makes a photo biometric-compliant.
+Learn what makes a photo biometric-compliant and how to create one that passes facial recognition verification.

 What is a Biometric Photo?